 Usage:

-// Result: 'true' if this token is located after token with ID 'before' and before the token with ID 'after'. tok_is_between_ids('before', 'after')
+// Result: 'true' if this entity is located after entity with type 'before' and before the entity with type 'after'. ent_is_between_types('before', 'after')

 Description: